 \subsection{Learnability of SDBLs}

-\begin{Theorem} The class of SDBLs is polynomial identifiable in the limit with translation queries. \end{Theorem}
+\begin{Theorem} The class of SDBLs is polynomially identifiable in the limit with translation queries. \end{Theorem}

-\begin{proof} Let $f$ be an SDBL and $\mathcal D$ be a collection of translation pairs generated by $f$ and containing $CS_f$.
+\begin{proof} Let $f$ be an SDBL with canonical SDT $G$ and let $\mathcal D$ be a collection of translation pairs consistent with $f$ and containing $CS_f$.
 We apply Algorithm \ref{learningAlg} to learn $f$ from $\mathcal D$.
 To prove that Algorithm \ref{learningAlg} identifies $f$ in the limit in polynomial time, we must verify three claims.
-First, we must show that the size of the chosen characteristic sample is polynomial in the size of the canonical grammar of the target.
-Second, we must show that the algorithm terminates within a number of steps that is polynomial in the size of the canonical grammar of the target and in the size of the given data.
+First, we must show that the size of the chosen characteristic sample is polynomial in the size of the canonical transducer of the target.
+Second, we must show that the algorithm terminates within a number of steps that is polynomial in the size of the canonical transducer of the target and in the size of the given data.
 Third, we must show the SDT produced by Algorithm \ref{learningAlg} generates $f$.

 The first claim is easy.
 As noted in the section in which $CS_f$ was defined, $N_0(f), N_1(f)$ and $N_2(f)$ are all polynomial in the size of $G$.